zhannamatuzak/lizard-my-pet/TESTING.md

 | [Error 404](documentation/error.png) | Pass |

 Problems:
-- Forms code provided by Django Quill failed HTML W3C Validation for having a for attribute referencing a hidden input type: this is a common issue, that should be noted within the README but it is not necessary to take action over (sourse: [Alfred](https://github.com/AlfredA93/recipe-repo-2/blob/main/TESTING.md), cohort student with whome we had weekly meetups.);
+- Forms code provided by Django Quill failed HTML W3C Validation for having a for attribute referencing a hidden input type: this is a common issue, that should be noted within the README but it is not necessary to take action over (source: [Alfred](https://github.com/AlfredA93/recipe-repo-2/blob/main/TESTING.md),cohort student, with whome we had weekly meetups);
 - summernote;

 ### CSS